kubernetes/dashboard/docs/user/access-control/README.md

 In order to enable basic auth in Dashboard `--authentication-mode=basic` flag has to be provided.
 By default it is set to `--authentication-mode=token`.

+Note: Basic authentication with `--basic-auth-file` has been deprecated since Kubernetes v1.19.
+For similar functionality to `--basic-auth-file` flag, use `--token-auth-file`  with [Static Token File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file).

 ### Kubeconfig

 This method of logging in is provided for convenience.
 Only authentication options specified by `--authentication-mode` flag are supported in kubeconfig file.
 In case it is configured to use any other way, error will be shown in Dashboard.
 External identity providers or certificate-based authentication are not supported at this time.